wgnet/gosura/CONTRIB.md

-# Contribution guide

-## Purporses of commit

-1. Your commit should provide some improvement for widely-used systems.
-2. Any bugfix is ok

-## Code of conduct

-1. Be tolerant to other's failure.
-Nobody is perfect.
-Me too.
-2. Don't blame anyone.
-Nor in commit message nor in comments or code itself.
-3. No PoC - no merge.
-Prepare yourself for questions.
-4. Don't hesitate ask those questions too.
+# Guidance on how to contribute

+There are two primary ways to help:

+* Using the issue tracker, and
+* Changing the code-base.

+## Using the issue tracker

+Use the issue tracker to suggest feature requests, report bugs, and ask questions.
+This is also a great way to connect with the developers of the project as well as others who are interested in this solution.

+Use the issue tracker to find ways to contribute.
+Find a bug or a feature, mention in the issue that you will take on that effort, then follow the Changing the code-base guidance below.

+## Changing the code-base

+Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
+All new code should have associated unit tests that validate implemented features and the presence or lack of defects.
+Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
+In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

 ## Coding style

 1. Use camelCase naming style.
 2. Don't make methods & variables visible unless it's highly necessary.
 3. Avoid using 3pc libraries for generic functions (collections, string parsing, etc).
 We don't want to become a hostages of those libraries once.